pr0xity/HospitalApp/Asssigment Info/Assignment Criteria.md

->This document will be in Norwegian
+>This document will be in Norwegian.

-#Vurderingskriterier
+# Vurderingskriterier

 Når vi vurderer arbeidskravet “Mappe - Del 1” vektlegger vi følgende momenter: